B4PT0R/ipy_agent/README.md

 - The agent captures all inputs and outputs occurring in the session to populate its context (up to token limit).
 - Use magic commands `%ai` and `%%ai` to interact with the agent using natural language.
-- The assistant uses Whisper for multilingual voice synthesis.
+- The assistant uses OpenAI's Whisper API for multilingual voice synthesis (OpenAI API key required to use it).
 - Hold `<ctrl>+<space>` to record and transcribe your voice into text inserted at cursor position.
 Useful to speak out your prompts instead of typing them.
 Once active, it can be used wherever the cursor can go, not just in the notebook. (uses pynput for global keyboard hotkey detection. requires proper permissions to do so.)
 - The agent can autonomously execute Python code within the session.
-- Can be accessed as a declared object in the session, allowing configuration changes or method execution programmatically.
+- Can be accessed as an object in the session, allowing configuration changes or method execution programmatically.
 - Can be used as a smart Python function returning any kind of data/object.
 - Supports various LLM providers and models via [litellm](https://www.litellm.ai/).
 - Integrated tools: The assistant can stream markdown with LaTeX support (in a notebook), talk to you using text to speech, create new code cells in notebooks, observe and extract content (folder, files, URL), introspect python entities (variables, functions, objects, classes, modules...), perform Google searches, perform semantic retrieval using a custom RAG document store (raw text or structured JSON), open files and urls in the browser, open files in a text editor, scrap the web and interact with webpages using a selenium webdriver...